prex-aliya/DWMmine/README.md

         * Only allow clients to "fullscreen" into space currently given to them.

-# Versions
-Version number is located in the version file

-- 1 : added cropwindows
-- 2 : added fakefullscreen and config edit

 # Working On / Desired Additions

 - dvorak native use, with my keyboard layout.